Darun47/Computer-vision-based-waste-segregation/README.md

 # Overview
 ♻️ SmartWasteAI

-Smart waste classification is a deep learning-based application of computer vision for classifying wastes into categories such as Biodegradable, Recyclable, and Hazardous.
-Using transfer learning with MobileNetV2 architecture, this system achieves high accuracy while maintaining computational efficiency.
-The solution is deployed on a Streamlit web interface for real-time waste recognition, enabling smart city waste management.
+computer vision is used in smart waste sorting to separate trash into groups like Biodegredable, Recyclable and Hazardous.
+This system applies transfer learning using the architecture of MobileNetV2 for high accuracy with computational efficiency.
+The final solution is implemented in  the Streamlit web interface, to recognize real-time wastes and enable smart city waste management.

 🚀Live Demo https://computer-vision-based-waste-segregation-vnewsecs6xzcxzc6g3bkdb.streamlit.app/

-🎯 Features
-AI Classification: Real-time waste sorting using MobileNetV2
+🎯Characteristics: AI Classification: MobileNetV2-based real-time garbage sorting

-Three Categories: 🟢 Biodegradable, 🔵 Recyclable, 🔴 Hazardous
+Three Types: 🟢 Biodegradable, 🔵 Recyclable, 🔴 Hazardous

 High Accuracy: 93.8% validation accuracy

-User-Friendly: Simple web interface built with Streamlit
+User-friendly: Streamlit was used to create a straight forward online interface.

-Confidence Scores: Transparent probability metrics
+Confidence Scores: Explicit measures of probability

-🛠️ Installation
+🛠️ Installation?
 bash

 # Clone repository
 git clone https://github.com/Darun47/Computer-vision-based-waste-segregation.git
 cd Computer-vision-based-waste-segregation